Koxx3/minimo/README.md

 - You can to limit speed to legal limits at startup ?
 Simply enable the option, and the speed limit can be removed with a brake pressure at startup or the smartphone.

+- You want to control all settings for the Smartphone ?
+Use the Android native application or you can connect any device to the SmartElec in Wifi

+- You want to know if the is not issue inside you escooter deck ?
+Temperature and humidity sensors will tell you is water entered inside the deck or if the ESC/battery is overheating.

 **>>> [Check all detailed features here](/documents/FEATURES.md) <<<**